ClementDreptin/OpenDiscard/api/README.md

 - [docker](https://www.docker.com/)

 ### Documentation
-The documentation is accessible by call the root of the API of the `/docs` route.
+The documentation is accessible by calling the root of the API of the `/docs` route.